 Growers were given specially selected seeds and were closely provided assistance by CETAC representatives along the way.
 Having spent ample time in Cuba, Meerapfel was very familiar with Cuban growing traditions, and strategically chose to integrate them into the tobacco growing processes in Cameroon.

 Meerapfel simplified the tobacco purchasing process from the complicated mess that it was under SEITA’s control.
-This encouraged cigar makers to begin purchasing Cameroon tobacco once again through traditional purchasing methods where bales could be viewed prior to purchase and the price wasn’t rigged.
+This encouraged cigar makers to begin purchasing Cameroon tobacco once again through traditional purchasing methods where bales could be properly viewed prior to purchase and the price wasn’t rigged.

 One of such cigar maker was the late Carlos Fuente Sr. In addition to other blends, Fuente Sr. utilized Meerapfel-grown Cameroon tobacco for the initial blend of his critically-acclaimed Arturo Fuente Don Carlos line, a cigar which still incorporates Cameroon wrapper to this very day.